Home | News

 MCML Research Insight - With Christoph Reich, Felix Wimbauer, and Daniel Cremers

 Imagine looking at a single image and trying to understand the entire 3D scenery–not just what’s visible, but also what’s occluded.
 Humans do this effortlessly: when we see a photo of a tree, we intuitively grasp its 3D structure and semantic meaning.
 We learn this ability through interaction and movement in the 3D world, without explicit supervision.
-Inspired by this natural capability, our Junior Members–Christoph Reich and Felix Wimbauer–together with MCML PI Daniel Cremers and collaborators Aleksandar Jevtić, Oliver Hahn, Christian Rupprecht, and Stefan Roth from TUM, TU Darmstadt, and the University of Oxford, developed a novel approach: 🦖 Feed-Forward SceneDINO for Unsupervised Semantic Scene Completion.
+Inspired by this natural capability, our Junior Members–Christoph Reich and Felix Wimbauer–together with MCML Director Daniel Cremers and collaborators Aleksandar Jevtić, Oliver Hahn, Christian Rupprecht, and Stefan Roth from TUM, TU Darmstadt, and the University of Oxford, developed a novel approach: 🦖 Feed-Forward SceneDINO for Unsupervised Semantic Scene Completion.
 SceneDINO can infer both 3D geometry and semantics from a single image–entirely without labeled training data.

 SceneDINO overview